FACT FOCUS

 The strength of Taiwan and Japan’s trade relations is

-evident in the annual economic and trade conference
+evident in the annual economic and trade conference as

-as well as the biannual economic partnership
+well as the biannual economic partnership committee,

-committee, which both recommenced in 2022 after
+which both recommenced in 2022 after hiatuses.
+The

-hiatuses.
-The two countries additionally held their
+two countries additionally held their annual meetings

-explored opportunities for further collaboration in
+opportunities for further collaboration in scientific

-scientific research and maritime security.
+research and maritime security.

 In November 2015, Taiwan and the Philippines

-concluded the Agreement Concerning the Facilitation
+concluded the Agreement Concerning the Facilitation of

-to safeguard the security of fishermen from both sides.
+safeguard the security of fishermen from both sides.

-On July 19, 2016, President Tsai put forth four principles
+On July 19, 2016, then President Tsai put forth four

-the South China Sea should be settled peacefully in
+in the South China Sea should be settled peacefully in

 accordance with international law and the law of the

-sea, including the U.N.
-Convention on the Law of the
+sea, including the UN Convention on the Law of the

 Sea.
 Secondly, Taiwan should be included in multilateral